 Neil Potter has been working in software design, engineering and process management since 1985.
 In 1988 Neil was an SEPG manager in a TI software development group, spanning USA, India and England.
 He has a B.Sc. in Computer Science from the University of Essex in England and Six Sigma Greenbelt certification from the University of Michigan.
 Neil is also a Certified Scrum Master (certified by Mike Cohn).

-The Software Engineering Institute has awarded the SCAMPI High Maturity Lead Appraiser certification to Neil Potter and Mary Sakry.
+In 2007 the Software Engineering Institute awarded SCAMPI High Maturity Lead Appraiser certification to Neil Potter and Mary Sakry.
 This certification recognizes their expertise for determining that an organization has demonstrated the capability to quantitatively manage its projects to produce high-quality, predictable results at CMMI Maturity Levels 4 and 5.
 Benefits of this certification include recognition from the SEI as a member of the select group of individuals who are setting the standards for the lead appraiser community.